• Best of Web

 That short saying ought to rank as one of the greatest of all time.
 It’s full of important meaning.

 Equality before the law—that is, being judged innocent or guilty based on whether or not you committed the crime, not on what color, sex, or creed you represent—is a noble ideal and not at issue here.
+Nor is the time-honored concept of fair and equal application of the law.
 The equality to which the saying above refers pertains to economic income or material wealth.
 Put another way, then, the saying might read, “Free people will earn different incomes.
 To make them receive equal incomes, you must make them unfree.”

 Those who traffic in class warfare rhetoric seem to think that whatever tax rates can do to make us all more equal in terms of income and wealth is a good idea.
 Plenty of points are scored by politicians who like to posture as friends of the poor and enemies of the rich.